tweag/nickel/notes/lsp-semantics.md

   all files in that directory
 - if we decide we want to complete keywords, just return all the keywords and let the editor filter them

+Record fields are more complicated.
+Completing record fields is quite related to going to definitions, and so they may be able to share some of the implementation, including the `field_infos` function described above.
+One potential difference is in how they treat contract annotations.
+For example, in `(x | { foo | Number }).foo` we certainly want to use the contract annotation for completion, but do we want to use it for goto definition?